DiffusionAD: Norm-guided One-step Denoising Diffusion for Anomaly Detection: Introduction

 The main contributions of this paper are summarized in the following: \begin{itemize}

-\item We propose DiffusionAD, a novel pipeline that reconstructs the input image to an anomaly-free restoration via the \emph{noise-to-norm} paradigm and further predicts pixel-wise anomaly scores by exploiting inconsistencies and commonalities between them.
+\item We propose DiffusionAD, a novel pipeline that reconstructs the input image to an anomaly-free one in real-time via the \emph{one-step noise-to-norm} paradigm and then predicts pixel-wise anomaly scores by exploiting inconsistencies and commonalities between them.

-\item We propose a \emph{one-step denoising} paradigm to significantly speed up the denoising process.
-Moreover, we propose the \emph{norm-guided paradigm} to achieve superior reconstruction results.
+\item We propose the \emph{norm-guided} paradigm to integrate the advantages of various noise scales in repairing different types of anomalies, aiming to achieve optimal anomaly-free reconstruction.

 \item We conduct comprehensive experiments on four datasets to demonstrate that DiffusionAD significantly outperforms the previous SOTA by a large margin in terms of anomaly detection and localization.